 An act relating to state government administration.
+Vote required: 27

 This bill would extend Prompt Payment Act requirements and penalties to all grants to nonprofit organizations and makes nonprofit organizations eligible for the higher penalty rate paid to small businesses, regardless of the size of the grant or contract.